ashishshinde/pulsar/README.md

 -->

-A fork for testing a advertised port feature.
+A fork for testing new advertised port configuration.

 To build pulsar distribution only with modified code,